-Alabama Story, the six-actor drama by Kenneth Jones in which real and fictional characters leap off the history pages and into “the Deep South of the imagination,” will get its Texas premiere in summer 2018 by Southwest Theatre Productions in Austin.
-Artistic director Kat Sparks will direct the play.
+Alabama Story, the six-actor drama by Kenneth Jones in which real and fictional characters leap off the history pages and into “the Deep South of the imagination,” will get its Texas premiere July 12-28, 2018, by Southwest Theatre Productions in Austin.
+Artistic director Kat Sparks will direct.

-Exact dates, cast and creative team for SWTP’s Alabama Story will be announced in early 2018 for the July 2018 run at the Trinity Theatre in Austin.
-The play was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award, a 2014 O’Neill National Playwrights Conference Finalist and set box office records for productions in Salt Lake City and Sarasota, FL.
+Alabama Story was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award, a 2014 O’Neill National Playwrights Conference Finalist and set box office records for productions in Salt Lake City and Sarasota, FL.
 Licensing is arranged directly through the playwright.
 Request a perusal copy here.

 The drama — a mix of courtroom thriller, memory play, romance and social-justice drama — tells the true story of an Alabama librarian named Emily Reed who was persecuted by segregationist politicians for protecting a children’s book in the Jim Crow South of 1959.
 (The book, Garth Williams’ “The Rabbits’ Wedding,” concerns the marriage of a black rabbit and a white rabbit.)
 The battle between Reed and Sen. E.W.
 Higgins made international headlines.
 Spring 2018 marks the 60th anniversary of the publication of the infamous book.